Join thousands of other practices working with Healthcare Waste Management.

 Medical waste is one of the biggest challenges faced by today’s healthcare system.
 We create 6 million tons of it per year.
 Though 85% of that waste is harmless, 15% is hazardous.
 Biohazardous waste can be disposed of through steam autoclaving or incineration.
 But waste that contains mercury or other contaminants must be dealt with according to strict state and federal laws.
 Increasingly, offsite dedicated medical waste companies transport, receive, and neutralize the bulk of our regulated healthcare waste.

-Searches related to Medical Waste Disposal
+Topics related to Medical Waste Disposal

 Join thousands of other practices working with HWM.